yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 #### Respect
 This principle focuses on the *indidual* for whom the data is collected.
-Data managers should primarily consider the data subject's individual interets before considering the value that an organization can derive from the collection, storing and processing of the data subject's data.
+Data managers should primarily consider the data subject's individual interets before considering the value that an organization can derive from the collection, storing and processing of the individual's data.

 ### Discussion on the ethical management of data
 Key take aways in this segment are:
 * Unethical handling of data can harm the right of the data subject or lead to loss of control over their data.
 * Data subjects must consent to the use of their data and organizations must limit the use of individual's data within the consented scope.
 * Inappropriate data-sharing: Sharing data with third party stakeholders without the consent of the data subject
-* Privacy preserving transformation or data anonymization: Transforming or removing all personal identifiable information from the data in a way that it cannot beused to identify a data subject using appropriate methods.
+* Privacy preserving transformation or data anonymization: Transforming or removing all personal identifiable information from the data in a way that it cannot be used to identify a data subject using appropriate methods.
 It is legal to use anonymized data in big data applications without violating regulations.
 However, there are cases where data anonymization isn't enough as the anonymized data can still be used to identify datasubjects.
 For this reason, it is advisable to use anonymized data with caution
 * Data profiling: The process of finding correlations between data in a database that is required to identify or represent a human or nonhuman (individual or group), or it is the process of using a profile to identify and represent an individual or the use of profile to identify and represent an individual as a member of a group or category.
 Profiling depends on data mining approaches, specifically